cmarcum/DAC-Report/README.md

 The NIH DAC Action Table, for table schema see  [link](https://www.ncbi.nlm.nih.gov/projects/gap/cgi-bin/DataUseSummary.cgi?DAC=all&actType=all&stDate=04/23/2020&endDate=10/22/2020)

-All NIH Studies Table, for table schema see [link](https://www.ncbi.nlm.nih.gov/projects/gap/cgi-bin/DataUseSummary.cgi?stDate=04%2F28%2F2020&endDate=05%2F28%2F2020&retTable=tablea1) (equivalent of table a1)
+All NIH Studies Table, for table schema see [link](https://www.ncbi.nlm.nih.gov/projects/gap/cgi-bin/DataUseSummary.cgi?stDate=04%2F28%2F2020&endDate=05%2F28%2F2020&retTable=tablea1) (equivalent of Table A1 on dbGaP).

 `get.study.summary.table()`
 Returns a summary dataframe of all DAC which had DAR approved in the given timeframe.
 See documentation for table schema.